triton-inference-server/model_navigator/examples/models/onnx/identity/README.md

 # Torch Linear Model

-In this example we show how to optimize onnx identity model.
+In this example, we show how to optimize ONNX identity model.
 We recommend running this example in NVIDIA NGC [PyTorch](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) or [TensorFlow2](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow) container.
-To run the example simply run the `optimize.py` script:
+To run the example, simply run the `optimize.py` script:

 ```bash
 ./optimize.py